 If you have onychomycosis, your nails might turn a different color than they usually are.
 They may also break easily or become thicker than normal.

-This type of fungal infection may be caused by dermatophytes, yeasts, or certain kinds of molds.
+This type of fungal infection may occur due to dermatophytes, yeasts, or certain kinds of molds.

 It’s also possible for toenail fungus to come back after treatment.
 In some severe cases, a doctor might need to remove some (or all) of your nail.